 Patients or caregivers should be told to avoid exposure of the patch to external heat sources (excess sunlight, saunas, solarium) for long periods of time.

 2. Concomitant Use of Drugs with Cholinergic Action

-Patients or caregivers should be told that while wearing the rivastigmine transdermal patch they should not be taking rivastigmine capsules or other drugs with cholinergic effects.
+Patients or caregivers should be told that while wearing Mylan-Rivastigmine Patch they should not be taking rivastigmine capsules or other drugs with cholinergic effects.

 3. Gastrointestinal Adverse Reactions